rickjonkman/rickjonkman/README.md

 ### Hi there 👋

+My name is Rick and I am a passionate Full Stack Developer from Groningen in The Netherlands.

 <!--
 **rickjonkman/rickjonkman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.